 - Generate some audio into vacant space in an existing track.

 - Drag a clip from a different track (or the whole track) into vacant space in an existing track using Time Shift Tool.

 As an example, the "before Split " and "after Split" images below show that after selecting, the two boundaries of the gray selection region are overlaid with a solid black split line, marking the boundaries of the three resulting clips.

 Unlike cursor points or selection regions, split lines representing boundaries between clips persist in the waveform of the track until the clips are merged or joined back into one clip.

 An adjacent pair of clips may be "merged" into one clip by clicking on the split line to remove it.
 You can perform a similar "join" action without a mouse by selecting across one or more split lines then usingto remove the split lines so as to make one clip.

 To move clips around independently, use the Time Shift Tool .
 When you click on a clip and drag it to the left or right, this is called time-shifting because you are changing the time at which that audio will be heard.

-If you click outside a selection area when dragging clips with the Time Shift Tool, the selection area will remain where it was as shown above.
-Otherwise, the selection area will move with the clip(s).
+If you click outside a selection region when dragging clips with the Time Shift Tool, the selection region will remain where it was as shown above.
+Otherwise, the selection region will move with the clip(s).